ShobitSuman/Induction-Program/README.md

   Addressed students about college clubs, activities, and anti‑ragging awareness.

 - **Mr. Manpreet Singh,** Fitness Coach
-  Delivered a lecture on the importance of health and fitness for engineers, highlighting practical tips to maintain an active lifestyle despite a busy schedule.
+  Delivered a lecture on the importance of health and fitness for engineers.

 - **Brigadier P.S.
 Cheema,** SM, VSM
   Delivered an inspiring session that motivated students to develop discipline, leadership, and a strong sense of purpose in both academic and personal life.